willemsrb/sonar-jdepend-plugin/README.md

 - Distance from the Main Sequence
 - Package Dependency Cycle

 This plugin depends on the existence of a package-info.java file in the package to correctly display issues.
+Missing package-info.java files can be detected and enforced with the 'missing-package-info' metric.